 C-CHANGE is the Consortium for Cultivating Human And Naturally reGenerative Enterprises.
-Collaborating institutions work to build science-based partnerships for meeting 21st century challenges and opportunities in agriculture, technology, and innovation.
-Partnerships are needed to help society meet the goal of delivering abundant, affordable, and safe food to 10 billion people without compromising the Earth’s supportive capacity in the long term.
+Collaborating institutions work to build science-based partnerships for meeting 21st century challenges in agriculture, technology, and innovation.
+Partnerships are needed to meet the goals of delivering abundant, affordable, and safe food and energy to 10 billion people while also returning value to people and the land.

 This forum will engage the ISU campus community in the state of science, education, and outreach regarding carbon removal (postponed from 2020).More Events